trustyou/tyluigiutils/README.rst

      :alt: Updates

-Misc Luigi related code used by TrustYou
+Misc Luigi related code used b internally by  TrustYou that allow you to:

+- Run Python Hadoop Streaming from a Python virtual environment.
+- Run Luigi Task to automatically read, validate and generate json.

 * Free software: MIT license